sensu/sensu-docs-legacy/source/docs/0.22/install-rabbitmq-on-rhel-centos.md

 ## Configure RabbitMQ access controls

-Access to RabbitMQ is restricted by [access controls](rabbitmq-acl) (e.g. username/password).
+Access to RabbitMQ is restricted by [access controls][6] (e.g. username and password).
 For Sensu services to connect to RabbitMQ a RabbitMQ virtual host (`vhost`) and user credentials will need to be created.

 ### Create a dedicated RabbitMQ `vhost` for Sensu